Tips for providers on offering hepatitis health care services

 - Routine testing following patient consent should be accompanied by comprehensive education.

-- All counseling provides safer injection education.
+- All counseling should provide safer injection education.

 - People who use drugs cannot be restricted from appropriate treatment based solely on their drug use.